vsachinv/grails-localizations/README.md

 }
 ```

-Add dependency to your build.gradle for > Grails 3.2.x:
+Add dependency to your build.gradle for > Grails 3.2.x and < Grails 4.x:

 ```
 repositories {